agb5003/pip/final/final.md

 ## 1. Common operations between J_score1.c and J_score2.c

 For tasks 1 to 3, J_score1.c and J_score2.c performs identically.
-First, we read the data from J_result2023.csv using read_data.
+First, we read the data from J_result2023.csv using `read_data`.
 Originally, `read_data()` takes the file pointer from the main function and writes the data to a table also declared in the main function.
 At first I used this approach, but this makes modifying the csv file difficult.
 If an entry is added to the csv file, the program breaks because a macro definition is used to define the number of teams in the file (`#define TEAM_NUM 18`), and this macro definition is used to define the size of `table[]`.
 In my opinion, the number of teams should be determined by the reading function `read_data()`, then memory allocation is done dynamically according to how many teams there are.
 This means the program can be used with any csv file as long as the format is correct, regardless of the number of teams in the file.

 ### a).
 Counting the number of teams in the file